Last updated May 17, 2023

-Heroku add-ons are components, services, or pieces of infrastructure that are fully maintained for you, either by a third-party provider or by Heroku.
-Building on top of Heroku’s core service, add-ons exist so that developers can focus on their own application logic, and not the additional complexity of keeping supporting services or components running at full production capacity.
+Heroku add-ons are components that support your application, such as data storage, monitoring, analytics, data processing, and more.
+These are fully maintained for you by either a third-party provider or by Heroku.
+Add-ons exist so that developers can focus on their own application logic, and not the additional complexity of keeping supporting services running at full production capacity.

 Visit Heroku Elements to see the full list of add-ons available to Heroku developers.